How to Install WooCommerce and Set Up Your First Online Shop

-What WooCommerce Is and What It Is Not
+What WooCommerce Is and Why It Matters for Online Retail

 WooCommerce is a free WordPress plugin that transforms a standard WordPress website into a fully functional online store.
 It handles product listings, shopping carts, checkout pages, payment processing, shipping calculations, and inventory management.
 The core plugin downloads directly from the WordPress plugin directory, with premium extensions available for advanced features such as subscriptions, bookings, and automated shipping labels.